-The middle school program focuses on providing students from grade six through nine with a small group supportive environment in which youth are able to gain fundamental skills that will help them later in school and in life.
+The middle school program focuses on providing students from grade seven through nine with a small group supportive environment in which youth are able to gain fundamental skills that will help them later in school and in life.
 Through a fully supported social-emotional approach, our students gain self-regulation skills alongside the standard academic program.

 High School Program